Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-02/readme.md

 ## Success criteria

-- A validation run has been successfully initiated using the migration service for Azure Database for PostgreSQL.
+- A validation run has been successfully initiated using the migration service in Azure Database for PostgreSQL.
 - The validation results show no blocking issues, confirming that the source database is compatible with Azure Database for PostgreSQL flexible server.

 ## Learning resources